Gek Poh Ville: Roads

-There were actually 2 secondary schools but Pioneer Secondary School was merged into Boon Lay Secondary School.
-Therefore In Gek Poh Ville, there is only 1 secondary school (Westwood Secondary School) and many childcare centres in the precinct.

-Recreational
+Recreation

 The Jalan Bahar Park is the major park, apart from the many playing courts and exercise corners across the precinct.
 A jogging-cum-cycling dual track runs through zone 7 of the precinct.
 The nearest sports and recreational centre is the Jurong West Sports and Recreation Centre, which is accessible from the various zones through bus services 185 and 243.